High Routes at Les Contamines

 Shops & facilities:

 On the main street you will find a good range of small shops: an ‘8 to 8’ supermarket, a bank, post office, outdoor shops, café / bars and the tourist office.
 Closer to the hotel (just over the road) there is a ‘superette’ (like a village shop in the UK), and a Produit Regionaux.
-Sports available locally include tennis, mini-golf, driving range, horse riding, cycle hire, pedalos, aerial walkways through the trees.
+Sports available locally include tennis, mini-golf, driving range, horse riding, cycle hire, pedalos and an aerial walkways through the trees.
 Each week there is usually an evening concert in the church and an open-air concert in the village square starting at 9 pm.

 We recognise that everyone’s travel arrangements are unique, so all our holidays to Europe can be booked ‘with flight’ or ‘without flight’, giving you more flexibility and choice.